-After a personal injury accident such as a car crash or slip and fall, it may not be easy to get the at-fault party to take fault or pay for your damages.
+After an accident such as a car crash or slip and fall, it may not be easy to get the at-fault party to take fault or pay for your damages.
 You may know you did not cause your accident yet face roadblocks to obtaining compensation.
 An insurance company may deny your claim without just cause, for example.
 Hiring a Gwinnett County personal injury attorney improves your chances of securing a settlement or jury verdict.
 Your attorney will handle confusing legal documents, file your claim and fight for fair compensation on your behalf while you concentrate on healing.

 In the most recent year data is available from the Governor’s Office of Highway Safety, 1,554 people in Georgia lost their lives in traffic accidents.
 This was an 8.5% increase from the previous year.
 Driver impairment, speeding and distracted driving were the most common causes of fatal accidents in Georgia in 2016.
 In 2017, Gwinnett County alone documented 39,970 total car accidents, causing 13,535 personal injuries.
 Drunk drivers killed 24 people in the county in 2017, while speeding took 16 lives.
-Twenty traffic accident deaths in Gwinnett County were pedestrians.
+Twenty traffic accident deaths in the county were pedestrians.

 If you suffered an injury in a car accident, you may have a claim for damages against the at-fault driver and/or another party.
-The same may be true if you sustained an injury in a different type of accident, such as a dog attack, slip and fall, workplace accident or due to a defective product.
 You could have a claim if someone else caused your injuries through an act of negligence, intentional misconduct or a breach of duty of care.
+The same may be true if you sustained an injury in a different type of accident, such as a dog attack, slip and fall, workplace accident, motorcycle accident, or due to a defective product.
 Your personal injury lawyer in Gwinnett County will need to prove four main things to successfully obtain an award for your damages:

-With these four elements, you will have the foundation for a personal injury claim.
+With these four elements, you will have the foundation for an injury claim.
 The exact laws surrounding your claim, however, will depend on the case type and other factors.
-One of our attorneys can evaluate your case for free today.
+One of our Suwanee personal injury lawyers can evaluate your case for free today.